High Asset Divorce, High-Conflict Custody Litigation, Complex Divorce

 Laurel was recognized by her peers and selected for inclusion in Super Lawyers – Rising Stars Edition for five consecutive years, from 2008-2012.
 Most recently, Laurel was selected by her peers for inclusion in the Oregon Super Lawyers list in 2013 – 2014.
 In 2014 she was on the Super Lawyers Top 25 Oregon Women Lawyers list and the Super Lawyers Top 50 Oregon Lawyers list.

-Laurel was honored as a “Forty Under 40″ award winner by the Portland Business Journal in 2012, a distinction given to leading business men and women, under the age of 40, in and around the Portland area.
+Laurel was honored as a “Forty Under 40″ award winner by the Portland Business Journal in 2012, a distinction given to leading business women and men, under the age of 40, in and around the Portland area.
 Laurel was also honored as an Oregon Daily Journal of Commerce Leader in Law, in 2012.